otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 **In construction**
-CREDIT JULIAN
-* Reminder of day 1
+* Remaining of day of day 1
 * Short intro on RAD/GBS
-* Intro on FASTQ files.
-FASTQC
-* Following Julian Catchen's intro.
-Run the long bit on the front end but also as slurm.
 * Filtering in the afternoon
 * End with structure and PCA
-* Plan one extra activity if extra time
+* Plan one extra activity if extra time...

 # Genetic and genomic analyses using RAD-seq and Stacks